sysdiglabs/integrations-charts/charts/elasticsearch-exporter/README.md

 * Helm v3

 # Prerequisites

+If you are usin BASIC AUTH in order to connect to your Elasticsearch, then you will need to create a proper secret for those username and password needed to connect to your elasticsearch.

 ## Create The Secret For The User and Password
 ```sh
 kubectl -n Your-Exporter-Namespace create secret generic elastic-user-pass-secret \